bkerley/bryceblog/_drafts/animal-crossing-new-horizons.md

 [Nookipedia](https://nookipedia.com), the Animal Crossing wiki, it somehow always feeds into my desire to keep my streak going, get my neighbors' photos, and otherwise just have a nice half-hour or so.

+# The Bunny Day Music is Really Good

 The game's special events are interesting in this regard.
 There're holidays like "Bunny Day" (Easter Sunday), "Toy Day" (Christmas Eve),